Stryker Hip Replacement Recalls

 Stuart Simpson, Stryker's Vice President and General Manager of Hip Reconstruction

-Stryker’s official recall announcement, dated July 6, 2012, stated that the company decided to recall the hip replacements when it received the disturbing data.
+Stryker’s official recall announcement, dated July 6, 2012, stated that the company decided to recall the hip replacements when it received the alarming post-market surveillance data.

-The neck components of the Rejuvenate and ABG II are made of chromium and cobalt, and the stems are coated with titanium.
-When the parts rub against each other where the neck meets the stem, they can shed metallic debris into the body.
+The modular neck components of the Rejuvenate and ABG II are made of chromium and cobalt, and the stems are coated with titanium.
+Micromotions at the neck-stem junction generate metallic debris, leading to systemic complications such as metallosis, osteolysis and adverse local tissue reactions.

 The field safety notice described several complications caused by the products: